 I shook my head yes.

 He asked me if they baptized me in a regular church or swimming pool first.
-I told him no, they hadn't, and explained about the paper with my uncles' signatures, and the Onesie, and the jumpsuit that had to be sewn onto my body (a lady had to snip the stitches with scissors so I could get out of it when I was finished), and the apparent record number of dunks.
+I told him no, they hadn't, and explained about the paper with my uncles' signatures, and the Onesie, and the jumpsuit that had to be practically sewn onto my body, and the apparent record number of dunks.

 He just sort of looked straight ahead and whistled but didn't say anything else to me.
 As soon as we got home, he pulled my mother into their library before I even had a chance to greet her.
 I couldn't hear what was being said, but my dad's voice was getting more and more agitated, while my mother just laughed harder and harder.